StuartsProjects/SX12XX-LoRa/Library Functions.md

 **LT.receive(RXBUFFER, RXBUFFER\_SIZE, timeout, WAIT\_RX)**

 Copy the received packet into the buffer address given with a maximum buffer size.
 If the RXBUFFER\_SIZE is smaller than the actual received packet then the packet will be truncated.
-If WAI\T_RX is selected then the program will wait for the time-out period (in mS) for a packet to arrive before signalling a time-out, this is a blocking command.
+If WAIT\_RX is selected then the program will wait for the time-out period (in mS) for a packet to arrive before signalling a time-out, this is a blocking command.
 To have the receiver wait continuously for a packet set the timeout to 0.
 To use the receiver in non-blocking mode set NO\_WAIT in which case you will need to check DIO0 going high to indicate a packet has arrived.

 **readPacketRSSI()**